G-Elsas/Macabre-8-ball/README.md

 This app was made only for fun, and to exercise my skills with Xcode and the Swift language!
 Macabre-8-ball is a different version of the Magic one, that changes the original answers to creepy ones!
-It`s very funny for people who are bored, or indecised xD
+It`s very funny for people who are bored, or undecided xD

-This project do not follow any pattern, even because it`s too simple!
+The project does not follow any pattern, because it`s too simple!

 Using the project!